sabegg2/deep-learning-challenge/Analysis/Analysis.md

 Here are the changes I made from the base model:

-- Five hidden layers with a number of neurons between 1 and 80 and activation function choice of either relu or tanh.
+- Five hidden layers with a number of neurons between 1 and 80 (first layer) and 1 and 40 (other layers) and activation function choice of either relu or tanh.
 - max_epochs=20
 - 60 trials

-The model prediction gave an Accuracy:
+The model prediction gave an Accuracy: 0.7298

 #### Optimized Model V2